BenjaminChua/GovTech-Data-Engineer-Tech-Challenge/Section 1/README.md

 - Process input files in batches at hourly interval.
 Each batch is 1 csv file
 - Output are csv files in a file folder named outputs

-## Validation Checks
+## Validation Checks (in order, only on those still valid)
 - Mobile Number == 8 digits
+- Email with 3 parts: [alphanumerical]@[emailprovider].[com/net]
+- Name is required
 - Age > 18 y/o as of 1 Jan 2022
-- Email with 3 parts: [alphanumerical]@[emailprovider].[com/net]

 ## Data Format
 - Name split into first_name and last_name
-  - Trim whitespaces start and end
+  - Trim leading and trailing whitespaces
   - Check for salutations
   - Remove if missing name
 - Birthday into YYYYMMDD format